Antipurity/sensor-network/docs/ROADMAP.md

                         - ⋯ If an action: on feedback, update the `{x,y}` objects, and create [non-trusted](https://developer.mozilla.org/en-US/docs/Web/API/Event/isTrusted)[ pointer events](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent/PointerEvent) (the first item is primary and `'mouse'`, the rest are `'touch'`) if possible to make the DOM aware.
                         - ⋯ If an observation: a cell per pointer (dynamically created/destroyed), report x (0…1), y (0…1), is-it-pressed, isPrimary, pointerType, width (screen-fraction), height (screen-fraction), pressure, tangentialPressure, tiltX, tiltY, twist.
                     - ⋯ `visualize({data, cellShape}, elem)`, showing round points.
-                - ⋯ Scroll, exposing not just at top-level but in hierarchy levels: current X/Y and max X/Y scroll position; non-existent ones are 0s.
-Occupy only 1 cell.
+                - ✓ Scroll, exposing not just the top-level but scrollable elements too: current X/Y and diff X/Y scroll position; non-existent ones are 0s.
+Only give like 16 numbers.
+                    - ✓ `target: {x,y} = Video.pointers()`
+                    - ✓ `mode: 'read'|'write'|'writeDiff'`
                 - ✓ Video: `Video`.
                     - ⋯ `name`, integrated into the actual `name`.
                     - ✓ `source`: `<canvas>` or `<video>` or `<img>` or `MediaStream` or a function to one of those.